About

 The grid editor checks your entries as you type and points out missing or incorrect information.
 Highlighted cells and messages show you what needs attention.

-You can still click Apply Changes even if there are messages.
+You can still click Sync Changes even if there are messages.
 This is on purpose, so you can save your work when some information isn’t available yet (for example, if you don’t know a required value or don’t see the right option in the list).

 Where to See Validation Errors